microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Hacking

-With all the logistics out fo the way, it is time to crank up the tech intensity!
+With all the logistics out of the way, it is time to crank up the tech intensity!

 #### Hack Presentation Lecture (Optional)